apache/arrow-site/_posts/2023-06-15-our-journey-at-f5-with-apache-arrow-part-2.md

 **Initialization phase**

 During the initialization phase, the Arrow Record Encoder reads the annotated Arrow schema (i.e. the reference schema) and generates a collection of transformations.
 When these transformations are applied to the reference schema, they yield the first minimal Arrow schema that adheres to the constraints depicted by these annotations.
-In this initial iteration, all optional fields are eliminated, and all dictionary-encoded fields are configured to utilize the smallest encoding as defined by the annotation.
+In this initial iteration, all optional fields are eliminated, and all dictionary-encoded fields are configured to utilize the smallest encoding as defined by the annotation (only `Dictionary8` in the previous example).
 These transformations form a tree, reflecting the structure of the reference schema.

 **Feeding phase**